telerik/xamarin-forms-docs/controls/combobox/combobox-visual-structure.md

 ## Legend

 - **Placeholder** - The text which is used to give guidance to the end user on what should be entered/searched in the input.
-- **ClearButton** - The button which clears the selected item/items.
-When single selection is used, the clear button clears the item displayed inside the combobox.
-When multiple selection is used the clear button clears all items inside the combobox.
+- **ClearButton** - Clears the selection of the control both multiple and single.
 - **Tokens** - When multiple items are selected from the dropdown list, these items appear as tokens.
 They can easily be deselected using their close button.
 - **SelectedItem** - The currently selected item.
 - **SelectedItems** - The selected items, when mulptiple selection is used.
-- **DropDownButton** - indicating when the dropdown box is opened/closed.
+- **DropDownButton** - A button used for opening and closing the DropDown part of the control – the arrow icon of the button indicates whether it is currently opened or closed.

 >important **SDK Browser** and **QSF** applications contain different examples that show RadComboBox's main features.
 You can find the applications in the **Examples** and **QSF** folders of your local **Telerik UI for Xamarin** installation.